census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 }
 ```

-*Note: the above code belongs to the prometheus project, its license can be found [here](https://github.com/prometheus/prometheus/blob/v2.9.2/LICENSE)*
+*Note: the above code belongs to the Prometheus project, its license can be found [here](https://github.com/prometheus/prometheus/blob/v2.9.2/LICENSE)*

 One can see that the interface is very simple, it only has 4 methods: `Add`, `AddFast`, `Commit` and `Rollback`.
 The last two methods are easy to understand: `Commit` is called when the processing of the scraped page is completed and
 success, whereas `Rollback` is called if error occurs in between the process.

-However for the two methods starting with 'Add', there's no document on the prometheus project for how they should be used.
+However for the two methods starting with 'Add', there's no document on the Prometheus project for how they should be used.
 By examining the scrapeLoop source code, as well as some storage.Appender implementations.
 It indicates that the first
 method `Add` is always used for the first time when a unique metrics, which means the combination of metric name and its
 tags are unique, is seen for the first time.
 The `Add` method can return a non zero reference number, then the scrapeLoop